This is a type of forestry engaged in the management, logging and replanting of existing trees.

 14% worked directly in forestry for dedicated organizations.
 Their role might include monitoring of production and taking samples for wood quality.
 They might also be engaged in examining the results of the output production.

 What Is the Average Silvicultural Researcher Salary?

-Foresters earned a median $58,230 according to data acquired by the BLS in 2015.
-The highest 10% earned a salary of $84,980 and the lowest 10% reported a salary of $38,660.
-Much of this data is based on experience and demand.
-Where there are a high number of jobs, there is likely to be lower levels of pay.
+Silvicultural researchers, who fall under the broader BLS category of conservation scientists, earned a median salary of $64,010 as of May 2020.
+The highest 10% earned about $100,350 and the lowest 10% reported a salary of $39,230.
+Much of this data is based on experience and demand.* Where there are a high number of jobs, there is likely to be lower levels of pay.
 Where there are fewer jobs and high demand, the candidate is likely to find higher average salaries.